ratticus/java-hangman/README.md

 A simple hangman game built in java.

+### Prerequisites
+1. Need to have Java installed. https://java.com/en/download/

-## Running the App
+### Running the App
+1. Go to src/ in your terminal or command prompt.

-1. Compile program
+2. Compile program
 ``javac Hangman.java``

-2. Run program
+3. Run program
 ``java Hangman``